-How to motivate employees is a topic that is becoming more and more relevant as companies embrace business models that require a high degree of self management.
-Remote work, homeoffice or the general policy of flat hierarchies in general are built on the premise that employees have a high degree of work motivation.
+How to motivate employees is a topic that is becoming more and more relevant as companies embrace business models that require a high degree of self-management.
+Remote work and the policy of flat hierarchies in general are built on the premise that employees have a high degree of self-motivation.
 But employee motivation has also been an important issue for another reason.
 Richard Branson once said the following:

 “Clients do not come first.
 Employees come first.
 If you take care of your employees, they will take care of the clients.”

 The meaning of this statement has not yet become clear to many employers.
 Of course customer-orientation is an absolute essential, but any company that claims to know the wishes of its customers must also have precise knowledge of what the employees want and take their wishes seriously.
 How to motivate employees is highly relevant knowledge to any manager and also one of the most important tasks of a company.
 If that isn’t taken care of, the mood and general level of employee engagement within the company will sink, which will be recognizable to (and possibly affect the mood of) customers and stakeholders as well.

 It doesn’t matter how amazing your product or how impeccable the service of your company is, if you don’t know how to motivate employees, the effects of this will make themselves known to you in the form of lower productivity and missing community spirit.
 This will spill over to the way your company appears before your customers and before you know it, your profits will reflect this lack of motivation as well.
 But what is employee motivation and how it can be improved within a company?

 What Is Employee Motivation and Which Factors Influence Motivation

 Employee motivation deals with the level of commitment, energy, and enthusiasm a person brings to work.
 It is also reflective of the employee’s level of engagement and how empowered he or she feels at work.
 It is therefore important to have an in-depth understanding of everyday life at work in order to identify what factors motivate employees and which factors possibly deprive them of their motivation.